syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Selected

-The `selected` property is used to specify whether the groupbutton should be initially rendered in a selected or activated state.
-When set to true, it indicates that the button is selected by default.
+You can use the `selected` property to select the groupbutton item initally.
+When set to `true`, the button will be selected.
 By default the `selected` property is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}